Comparative Thinking Skills: Teaching Students to Compare and Contrast

 3 Quick Compare and Contrast Reading Activities:

-i.
+Activity i.
 Chalk and Cheese

 This is a great activity for students to cut their teeth on reading to compare and contrast.
 Read the students a modern updated version of a traditional tale such as Cinderella or Little Red Riding Hood.
 It doesn’t have to be a fairytale necessarily, but it should be based on a standard tale that the students are very familiar with.
 Students work on comparing the similarities and differences between the two versions of the tale.
-Through skillful questioning on your part, draw from the students answers that reflect on not only the content of each tale, but the structure and the media employed too.
+Through skilful questioning on your part, draw from the students’ answers that reflect on not only the content of each tale, but the structure and the media employed too.
 This activity offers further opportunities for students to focus on aspects of story elements and sequencing too.

-ii.
+Activity ii.
 The Zen of Venn

 This activity works well when comparing and contrasting two longer texts.
 Divide the class into smaller groups and assign each of them one of the chapters, sections, or extracts etc that are being compared and contrasted.
 Groups scan their text and note the features they identify according to the steps outlined in the Helping Students to Approach Compare and Contrast Questions section above.
 Groups can then combine their findings in a Venn diagram displaying the similarities and differences between each text.

-iii.
+Activity iii.
 Visual Contrasts